Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: World Values Survey

 Since 1977 the WVS has completed six waves of polls.
 WVS Wave 1 (1981-1984) covered 24 countries and, with a questionnaire of 268 questions, presented evidences for inter-generational shifts in cultural traits \citep{inglehart2018culture}.
-Since then,\footnote{ {\ Wave 2 (1990-1994) covered 44 countries.
-The third, fourth and fifth waves (1995–98, 1999–2004, 2005–09) expanded to 55, 65 and 57 countries, respectively.}} the WVS Wave 6 (2010-2014) is now including 60 countries with more than 85,000 respondents completing the questionnaire through face-to-face or phone interviews.
-In each country at least 1000 individuals are interviewed and samples are representative of the national adult population (18 years and older) \citep{Ing2014}.\footnote{ {\ Respondents are drawn from census, electoral or national registers and the stratification is based on income, demographics and location.
-In most countries the size and degree of urbanization of the Primary Sampling Unit (PSU) are also taken into account.}} The questionnaire is composed of 258 questions, whose answers are mainly ordinal or nominal.
-The questions can be divided in different macro-categories: Perceptions of life, Social life, Work, Family, Politics and Society, Religion and Moral, National Identity, Security, Science, Socio-demographics.
-In every country the questions are translated and accurately adapted to national specificity.\footnote{ {\ The unit of analysis is the country but also some regional data is collected.
-Questions change from wave to wave and some of the previous waves' questions are sometime excluded from national surveys making room for new questions.}} The resulting data are the ones used in the present analysis.
+WVS Wave 6 (2010-2014) is now including 60 countries with more than 85,000 respondents completing the questionnaire through face-to-face or phone interviews.
+In each country around 1000 individuals are interviewed (with a minimum of 841 for New Zealand and a maximum of 4078 for India) and samples are representative of the national adult population (18 years and older) \citep{Ing2014}.
+The questionnaire is composed of 258 questions, whose answers are mainly ordinal or nominal.
+In every country the questions are translated and accurately adapted to national specificity.
+The resulting data are the ones used in the present analysis.